dusklinux/.git_dotfiles_dir/Documents/pensive/linux/Arch Installation/Optional packages.md

 *   `easyeffects`: An advanced audio effects application for PipeWire.
 *   `qpwgraph`: A graph manager for PipeWire, useful for routing audio.

+network mangaer tray and notify when connect/disconnect network-manager-applet
 #### Fonts

 A good set of fonts is crucial for readability in both the terminal and GUI applications.